 Instead, this countertop dishwasher is for the person in your life—maybe it's you!—who's always lamented the lack of a dishwasher; who needs a leg up keeping their kitchen tidy and clean; the new parents who need a break from hand-washing every bottle and plate; a household of one or two who like to entertain but hate to clean up; the couple who didn't realize just how much their differing dish-washing habits would drive them crazy.

-Give the gift of peace of mind and clean of sink this holiday season—or don't, and check out the rest of our gift guide right here.
+Give the gift of peace of mind and clean of sink this holiday season—or don't, and check out more gift guides here.